rajamuthur/Angular/README.md

 # Angularcrud

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.3.
 This project is used to maintain employee details.
 Two usergroup is allowed.
-Admin and user
+Admin and user.

 Admin - Has full access
 User - User can do read operation